Lauraosipov74291/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of clear, structured coding practices over speculative performance enhancements.
 It reminds us that over-concern with efficiency early in development can result in complex, hard-to-maintain code, which could cause more problems than it solves.
 Always measure and understand the bottlenecks before optimizing.

+# 2024-01-22
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code that's easy to understand and maintain often leads to fewer bugs, easier collaboration, and better long-term sustainability of projects.
+Remember, you're not just writing code for computers but also for fellow human beings who will read and interact with it."

+"In addition, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary.
+The ability to identify and prioritize performance bottlenecks is a more valuable skill than prematurely optimizing everything.
+Lastly, embrace version control, write tests, and document your code; these are the pillars of professional software development."